1. List of concepts and definitions Back to the main page (home)

 zero?
 If the eigenvector was zero, the equation

-Since any non-zero, scalar multiple of an eigenvector is also an
+This is because any non-zero, scalar multiple of an eigenvector is also

 Let's find an eigenvector corresponding to